cpy-dev/SQLite-shell/README.md

 # Setup

-Before yout start using SQLite-Shell, you need to run "sqliteshellsetup" command, to make sure that the needed dependencies are up to date.
+Before yout start using SQLite-Shell, you have to make sure that you have the required dependencies, such as:
+    - Python3
+    - PyQt5
+    - sqlite3 (Python Package)

+To install the dependencies, you can run the following command

     $ sqliteshellsetup

 On some systems you may need to gain execution permit, to do that navigate to your /usr/local/bin folder and type: